Chart Color Schemes

 Dickson was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Dickson's population showed high cultural diversity, with 31.1% born overseas and 26.4% speaking a language other than English at home.
+Dickson's population showed high diversity, with 31.1% born overseas and 26.4% speaking languages other than English at home.
 Christianity was the predominant religion in Dickson, accounting for 25.3%.
-Judaism was overrepresented compared to the Australian Capital Territory, comprising 0.7% of Dickson's population.
+Notably, Judaism had a higher representation in Dickson at 0.7%, compared to the Australian Capital Territory's 0.5%.

 Frequently Asked Questions - Diversity